-Here we will describe the many types of modeling you will find in the modeling industry.
+Here we will describe the many different types of modeling you will find in the modeling industry.
 Some models only fit into one category, while another model may fit into multiple.
-With that in mind, here are the modeling categories at a glance:
+With that in mind, here are the types of modeling categories at a glance:

 FASHION MODEL: This category is the most exclusive and most difficult of all categories for a model to get into, much less succeed in.
 As a whole, a fashion model MUST be tall, young, and thin.
 In addition, there are fashion model “size requirements”, and hardly any exceptions made in terms of that.
 While there is no universally-agreed upon, OFFICIAL “fashion-industry size-standard”, the size requirements in fashion modeling are TYPICALLY as follows:

 - Model Measurement Requirement: 34-24-34.
 (There are exceptions within one inch, and MAYBE two, of this standard.
 Anything beyond that is extremely unlikely to be considered.)

 - Model Age Requirement: 16-21 years old.